Sgt. Charles Raymond Boeshart

 Camp O'Donnell was a former Filipino Army camp pressed into service as a prison camp.
 There was only one water faucet for the entire camp.
 About two weeks after arriving at Camp O'Donnell, Charles went out a work detail to rebuild the bridges that the Americans had destroyed during their withdraw into the Bataan Peninsula.
 The detail American commanding officer was Lt.
 Col. Ted Wickord the commanding officer of the 192nd.

 When the detail ended in September 1942, Charles was sent Cabanatuan.
 This camp had been opened because of the conditions at Camp O'Donnell.
 Charles remained in the camp until October 1942.

 On October 5, Charles was one of the first POWs selected to be sent to another occupied country to supply slave labor.
 The POWs were awakened at 2:00 in the morning and to Manila.
 Arriving there, they were housed in a warehouse on Pier 7.
 Charles and the others remained at the warehouse until they where he was boarded onto the Tottori Maru on October 7th.

 The Tottori Maru sailed on October 8th at 10:00 A.M. passing Corregidor at noon.
 The POWs were issued three loaves of bread, which equaled one American loaf, and expected it to last two days.
 During the trip, twelve men died.
 Since most of the sick had dysentery, the floor of the hold was covered in human waste.
 Immediately after sailing, the ship was attacked by an American submarine that fired two torpedoes at it.
 The ship's captain maneuvered the ship so that the torpedoes passed harmlessly passed it.

-horrible and lines to use the latrines extended
+were horrible and lines to use the latrines

-dropped anchor off an island the POWs called "Bagota"
+Islands, it dropped anchor off an island the

 washed down with fire hoses.
 The ship was